|Home||Natural Family Living||Big Life Issues||Death & Immortality

 But what is the deep Self, the real 'I'?

-By far the clearest and deepest answer I have found to 'Who Am I?' is from the Self-Enquiry of Ramana Maharshi.
+One clear and deep answer to 'Who Am I?' comes from the Self-Enquiry of Ramana Maharshi.
 He often recommended it as the most efficient and direct way to Self-Awareness.
 You can read more about what he said here and here.
 Basically, each thought I have can be seen as happening to me.
 That 'me' or 'I' is not my body or mind.
 Then, by asking 'Who Am I?', I can link to my Source.
 See video below.

 Inna Segal (posted 29 January 2014, accessed 15 November 2016) shows this self-enquiry in action in a workshop: